 Implementation Tip: Request to observe anyone more skilled in the concept.
 If no one is available at your school site, see if you can trade videos with an off-site teacher.

-Implementation Tip: If you’re having trouble connecting the dots during a training, speak up or reach out to the trainer at a later time.
-Ask how those general principles can be applied to specific disciplines or content.”
+Implementation Tip: If you’re struggling during a training, speak up or reach out to the trainer later.
+Ask how those general principles can be applied to specific disciplines or content.

 Professional development in its purest form will always focus on deepening teacher’s knowledge and pedagogical skills.
 It provides time and opportunity for practice, research, reflection, and application.
 It revisits skills that have already been taught and addresses any changes in best practices for putting them to use.

 A key element that is frequently overlooked is effective professional development is founded on collaboration.
 Teachers often feel isolated in the classroom; professional development is the perfect opportunity to come together to share challenges, solve problems, and ask questions peer-to-peer.
 These challenges are constantly evolving, so it’s vital that professional development formats are flexible enough to change and grow along with teachers’ needs.

 However, it must be acknowledged that implementing these personalized approaches to professional development is no easy task.
 Beyond the challenge of scaling these models to work for all teachers, administrators also must think about logistics like scheduling, staffing, and stipulations in teachers’ contracts.
 Still, the benefits to teachers in terms of job satisfaction and their effectiveness in the classroom make it worth the effort.